B.S. Electrical Engineering

 - Design and conduct electrical engineering experiments, as well as analyze and interpret data (b)

-- Function effectively as part of a team to accomplished assigned tasks (d)
+- Function effectively on multi-disciplinary teams to accomplish assigned tasks (d)

 - Conduct research in electrical engineering discipline as part of life-long learning (i)